kamilburda/gimp-python-wrappers/README.md

 The `pdb.last_error` attribute contains an error message if the last function called via `pdb` failed.
 Likewise, this does not apply to layer effects.

+### Registering your Python plug-in procedures

+1. Copy the `wrappers/procedure.py` module to your plug-in directory.
+2. Within the main file of your plug-in (a Python script with same name as its parent directory) import the `procedure` module and call `procedure.register_procedure()` to register a single PDB procedure.
+See the bottom of the [`generate-pdb-stubs` module](generate-pdb-stubs/generate-pdb-stubs.py) for an example.
+The `procedure.register_procedure()` function documentation contains details on the parameters and how they must be formatted.
+3. At the end of your main Python module, call `procedure.main()`.

 ### Running the Stub Generator

 While this repository provides a pre-generated stub file, it may quickly become obsolete in future GIMP versions and does not display hints for custom plug-ins and scripts you have installed.